crockwell/Cap3D/captioning_pipeline/README.md

 # Captioning Pipeline: Rendering -> BLIP2 -> CLIP -> GPT4
-We are still working on the captioning codebase.
-Full details will be provided soon.

 ## Rendering
 Please first download blender or use your own blender with enough packages, and then run the render script.